 Dialogue & Integration

 You and your partner will move together, breathe together, and be together in new ways that may be curious and playful, emotional, and educational.
-Through this you will learn how to communicate and listen with complete presence, and to connect and move forward with intention.
+Through this, you will learn how to communicate and listen with complete presence, and connect and move forward with intention.

 -Thich Nhat Hanh